Wednesday, 21 October 2009

-While we were waiting for appetizers, all manner of flotsam floated and bobbed by on Class III rapids, from patio furniture and a hay bale, to branches and whole trees.
+While we were waiting for appetizers, all manner of flotsam floated and bobbed by on Class III rapids, from patio furniture and a hay bale to branches and whole trees.
 We had apparently missed sighting a floating dock with attached kayaks in tow.
-Seagulls facing the wind hung motionless on extended wings until blown backwards by strong gusts.
+Seagulls facing the wind hung motionless on extended wings until blown backward by strong gusts.

 The bartender delivered a large bowl of Thai-waiian Spicy Black Mussels ($15) accompanied by a mound of sticky sweet rice.
 The dark broth was scented with coconut and salty, sweet, spicy Thai ingredients.

 Executive Chef Stephen Hanecak’s Cake Walk ($15) presented a treasure trove of flavors.
 The crispy crab cake was topped with silky, smoky, chipotle aioli.
 A salmon cake, a deep pink patty of rich, smoked salmon, was drizzled with a light wasabi sauce.
 Thick hummus-like mango aioli embellished the third cake of chopped shrimp and herbs.
 A squeeze of lemon, peppered with ground red chilies, added a tart and spicy touch.